pkic/pkimm/categories/key-management/_index.md

 The key can have various lifecycle phases, such as generation, registration, initialization, distribution, loading, storage, archiving, backup, recovery, revocation, removal, destruction, or other applicable for the key.

 The lifecycle phases contains appropriate description of the procedure such as:
-- prerequisites for execution
+- Prerequisites for execution
-- required roles and permissions
+- Required roles and permissions
-- procedure and records
+- Procedure and records

 #### Assessment